Wizard101: Arc 4 (Karamelle, Lemuria, Novus, and Wallaru)

+Arc 5 (Darkmoor, Ahmarra)

+After the events in Wallaru, the Wizard is drawn to the world of Darkmoor following an attack on the Arcanum and the disappearance of Miranda Briar, a member of the mysterious Broken Branch.
+Darkmoor is a world of perpetual night ruled by the Parliament of Night, where gargoyles, vampires, were-creatures, and other nocturnal beings dominate society while humans survive as scattered Outsiders.
+As the Wizard investigates Miranda's activities, they become entangled in a curse spreading through Darkmoor and uncover the secrets of the Scholomance, a forbidden academy whose founder, Balaur, has manipulated the world's Great Houses from the shadows.
+The Wizard defeats Balaur and prevents the Scholomance's corruption from spreading, but Miranda escapes with a seed of Sybil's Dreamwalking Spell Tree, allowing her to hide herself beyond Bartleby's sight.
+Although Darkmoor's immediate crisis is resolved, Miranda's plans remain a threat to the Spiral, setting the stage for the Wizard's continued pursuit of the Broken Branch.

 Payment model

 The game offers a choice of either a subscription or a "Free-to-Play" option with microtransactions.
 Free-to-Play customers can purchase access to different areas of content using an in-game premium currency called Crowns.
 Such areas need to be bought only once.
 Crowns also can be used to purchase exclusive in-game items and access PvP tournaments.
 Crowns can be purchased with a game card, from the online store or earned in small amounts through SuperRewards.

 Subscriptions unlock all playable worlds, as well as allow players to compete in ranked PvP matches and ranked Pet Derby races, enter tournaments for gold, store more items in their backpack, and gain the ability to post on the Wizard101 Message Board, along with other minor benefits for the duration of their membership.

 All players, including "Free-to-Play" players, have access to certain areas of Wizard City, including the Commons, Ravenwood, the Shopping District, Olde Town, Triton Avenue, and Triton Avenue's Haunted Cave.